melogsdon/DATA146/Project3.md

 I used `LinearRegression()` in `sklearn` first to compare with the ridge regression model, and it yielded a correlation coefficient of 0.0188.

+After that, I scaled the data using  `StandardScaler()` again and used a ridge regression.
+This time, it yield a training correlation coefficient of 0.019 and a testing correlation coefficient of 0.016.
+This is much better than the others, as the correlations are closer together (and, of course, the testing coefficient is non-negative!), though they are still extremely small and are unable to show any meaningful connection in our data.

 ## Question 4